-WELDING BLUEPRINT READING (WB11) (Replaces WBR1)
+WELDING BLUEPRINT READING (WB11)

-Program Description: The Welding Blueprint Reading TCC is a sequence of courses that prepares e welding technician to read and understand welding symbols, drawings, easurements, and inspection requirements necessary to fabricate weldments.
+(Replaces WBR1)

-The student will understand the safety issues associated with welding and The student will understand the safety issues associated with welding and 📤 brication of these weldments.
-The program emphasizes a combination of
+The Welding Blueprint Reading TCC is a sequence of courses that prepares the welding technician to read and understand welding symbols, drawings, measurements, and inspection requirements necessary to fabricate weldments.
+The student will understand the safety issues associated with welding and fabrication of these weldments.
+The program emphasizes a combination of theory and practical application necessary for successful employment.
+Program graduates receive a Welding Blueprint Reading Certificate.